-ARITHMETIC.
+ARITHMETIC AND MENSURATION.

-- ALDIS,-THE GREAT GIANT ARITHMOS.
+- Aldis.-THE GREAT GIANT ARITHMOS.
 A most Elementary Arithmetic for Children.
-By Mary Steadman Aldis, Illustrated, Gl.
-8vo, 2s, 6d, - BRADSHAW.-A COURSE OF EASY ARITHMETICAL EXAMPLES FOR BEGINNERS.
-By J. G. BRADSHAW, B.A., Assistant Master at Clifton College, Gl.
-8vo.
+By Mary Steadman Aldis.
+With Illustrations, Globe 8vo.
 2s.
+6d. - Army Preliminary Examination, Specimens of Papers Set at the, 1882-87.-With Answers to the Mathematical Questions.
+Subjects: Arithmetic, Algebra, Euclid, Geometrical Drawing, Geography, French, English Dictation.
+Crown 8vo.
+3s.
+6d.

+This selection of papers at recent Preliminary Examinations for the admission to the Army are intended for the use of Candidates preparing for these Examinations.

+Bradshaw.-A COURSE OF EASY ARITHMETICAL EX-AMPLES FOR BEGINNERS.
+By J. G. Bradshaw, B.A., formerly Scholar of Jesus College, Cambridge, Assistant Master at Clifton College.
+Globe 8vo.
+2s.
 With Answers, 2s.
+6d.

-6d. - BROOKSMITH.-ARITHMETIC IN THEORY AND PRACTICE.
-By J. BROOK-SMITH, M.A.
-Cr.
-8vo.
+Brooksmith (J.).-ARITHMETIC IN THEORY AND PRACTICE.
+By J. BROOKSMITH, M.A., LL.B., St. John's College, Cambridge; Barrister-at-Law; one of the Masters of Cheltenbam College.
+New Edition, revised.
+Crown 8vo.
 4s.
 6d.

-KEY.
+- Brooksmith.
+ELEMENTARY ARITHMETIC.
+By J. BROOKSMITH, M.A., LL.B., St. John's College, Cambridge; Barrister-at-Law; and sometime one of the Masters of Cheltenham College; and E. J. BROOKSMITH, B.A., LL.M., St. John's College, Cambridge; Instructor of Mathematics at the Royal Military Academy, Woolwich.
 Crown 8vo.
-10s.
-6d. - BROOKSMITH.-ARITHMETIC FOR BEGINNERS.
-By J. and E. J. BROOK-SMITH.
-Gl.
+[In the press.] - Candler.-HELP TO ARITHMETIC.
+Designed for the use of Schools.
+By H. CANDLER, M.A., Mathematical Master of Uppingham School.
+Second Edition.
+Extra fcap.
 8vo.
-1s.
-6d.
-[KEY.
-In the Press. - CANDLER.-HELP TO ARITHMETIC.
-For the use of Schools.
-By H. CANDLER, Mathematical Master of Uppingham School.
-2d Ed.
-Ex. fcap.
-8vo.
 2s.
-6d. - DALTON.-RULES AND EXAMPLES IN ARITHMETIC.
-By Rev. T. DALTON, M.A., Senior Mathematical Master at Eton.
-With Answers.
+6d. - Dalton.-RULES AND EXAMPLES IN ARITHMETIC.
+By the Rev. T. Dalton, M.A., Assistant-Master in Eton College.
+New Edition, with Answers.
 18mo.
 2s.
-6d.
-GOYEN.-HIGHER ARITHMETIC AND ELEMENTARY MENSURATION, By P. Goven, Inspector of Schools, Dunedin, New Zealand.
-Cr.
-8vo.
-5s. - HALL and KNIGHT.-ARITHMETICAL EXERCISES AND EXAMINATION PAPERS.
-With an Appendix containing Questions in Logarithms and MENSURATION.
-By H. S. HALL, M.A., Master of the Military Side, Clifton College, and S. R. KNIGHT, B.A., M.B., Ch.
-B. Gl.
-8vo.
+6d. - Goyen.-HIGHER ARITHMETIC AND ELEMENTARY MENSURATION.
+By P. Goyen, Inspector of Schools, Dunedin, New Zealand.
+Crown 8vo.
+5s. - Hall and Knight.-ARITHMETICAL EXERCISES AND EXAMINATION PAPERS.
+With an Appendix containing Questions in Logarithms and Mensuration.
+By H. S. Hall, M. A., formerly Scholar of Christ's College, Cambridge, Master of the Military and Engineering Side, Clifton College; and S. R. Knight, B. A., formerly Scholar of Trinity College, Cambridge, late Assistant Master at Marlborough College, Authors of "Elementary Algebra," "Algebraical Exercises and Examination Papers," and "Higher Algebra," &c.
+Globe 8vo.
 2s.
-6d.

-LOOK - Works by Rev. J. B. Lock, M.A., Senior Fellow and Bursar of Gonville and Cains College, Cambridge,

-ARITHMETIC FOR SCHOOLS.
+6d. - Lock.-Works by Rev. J. B. Lock, M.A., Senior Fellow, Assistant Tutor, and Lecturer in Gonville and Caius College, Cambridge, formerly Master at Eton. - ARITHMETIC FOR SCHOOLS.
 With Answers and 1000 additional Examples for Exercise.
-4th Ed., revised.
-Gl.
-Svo.
+Third Edition, revised.
+Stereotyped.
+Globe 8vo.
 4s.
 6d.
-Or.
-Part I. 2s.
+Or in Two Parts:-Part I. Up to and including Practice.
+Globe 8vo.
+2s.
 Part II.
-3s.
-KEY Cr.
-8vo.
+With 1000 additional Examples for Exercise.
+Globe 8vo.
+3s. - The complete book and the Parts can also be obtained without answers at the same price.
+But the editions with answers will always be supplied unless the others are specially asked for. - A KEY TO MR. LOCK'S "ARITHMETIC FOR SCHOOLS."
+By the Rev. R. G. WATSON, M.A., formerly Head Master of the Dorset County School.
+Crown 8vo.
 10s.
-6d.

-ARITHMETIC FOR BEGINNERS.
-A School Class-Book of Commercial Arithmetic.
-Gl.
-8vo.
+6d. - ARITHMETIC FOR BEGINNERS.
+A School Class Book of Commercial Arithmetic.
+Globe 8vo.
 2s.
+6d. - [A Key is in the press.

-6d.
-KEY.
-Cr.
-8vo.
-8s.
-6d.
-A SHILLING BOOK OF ARITHMETIC FOR ELEMENTARY SCHOOLS
+A SHILLING CLASS-BOOK OF ARITHMETIC ADAPTED FOR USE IN ELEMENTARY SCHOOLS.
 18mo.
-1s.
-With Answers.
-1s.
-6d.

-PEDLEY -- EXERCISES IN ARITHMETIC for the Use of Schools Containing more than 7000 original Examples.
-By SAMUEL PEDLEY.
-Cr.
-8vo.
+[In prep. - Pedley.-EXERCISES IN ARITHMETIC for the Use of Schools.
+Containing more than 7,000 original Examples.
+By S. Pedley, late of Tamworth Grammar School.
+Crown 8vo.
 5s.
-Also in Two Parts, 2s.
+Also in Two Parts 2s.
 6d. each.

-SMITH .- Works by Rev. BARNARD SMITH, M.A.
+Smith.-Works by the Rev. BARNARD SMITH, M.A., late Rector of Glaston, Rutland, and Fellow and Senior Bursar of S. Peter's